-Top 10 coronavirus updates: India records over 20,000 new cases; second vaccine set for human trials
+Top 10 Covid-19 updates: Second Indian vaccine set for human trials; over 20,000 new cases today

 Union Home Minister Amit Shah, in a meeting with the chief ministers of Delhi, Uttar Pradesh and Haryana on Thursday, said that the states must focus on increased testing by adopting rapid antigen tests.
 Shah also asked the states to ensure early hospitalisation of patients to bring down the mortality rate.

-Delhi Deputy Chief Minister Manish Sisodia told NDTV in an interview that the projection of 5.5 lakh coronavirus cases in the Capital by July-end came from the Centre and he only shared it with the people to alert them.
+Delhi Deputy Chief Minister Manish Sisodia claimed that the projection of 5.5 lakh coronavirus cases in the Capital by July-end came from the Centre and he only shared it with the people to alert them.

 Goa Assembly Speaker Rajesh Patnekar asked all MLAs to get themselves tested for Covid-19 before the start of the monsoon session from July 27.